oxidecomputer/propolis/README.md

 Although there are many options for ISOs, an easy option that should work is the [Alpine Linux distribution](https://alpinelinux.org/downloads/).

-These distributions are lightweight, and they have varients custom-built for virtual machines.
+These distributions are lightweight, and they have variants custom-built for virtual machines.

+A straightforward option to start with is the "virtual" `x86_64` image.

-The "extendend" variant contains more useful tools, but will require a modification of the kernel arguments when booting to see the console on the serial port.
+The "extended" variant contains more useful tools, but will require a modification of the kernel arguments when booting to see the console on the serial port.
 From Grub, this can be accomplished by pressing "e" (to edit), adding "console=ttyS0" to the line starting with "/boot/vmlinuz-lts", and pressing "Control + x" to boot with these parameters.

 #### VNIC